finos/open-source-readiness/docs/osr-resources/InnerSource.md

         alt="Image of slide number 1" />
     </div>
     <div class="slide-notes">
-      <p>Hello everyone, my name is Chamindra and I am a InnerSource
+      <p>Hello everyone, my name is Chamindra and I am an InnerSource
         Product Owner and Solution Architect at Citi.
-I am also a co-lead of the FinOS InnerSource Special Interest Group.</p>
+I am also a co-lead of the FINOS InnerSource Special Interest Group.</p>
-      <p>For those who are not aware InnerSource is the application
+      <p>For those who are not aware InnerSource, it is the application
         of Open Source principles and working culture within the boundary of an enterprise.
-Large enterprises in particular suffer from many organizational knowledge silos and Open Source can provide a lot of benefit to improve quality and reduce cost.</p>
+Large enterprises in particular suffer from many organizational knowledge silos and Open Source culture can provide a lot of benefit to improve engineering quality and reduce cost through reuse, though those product might never venture outside the boundaries of that institution.</p>
-      <p>Before joining Citi I led two open source projects in
+      <p>Before joining Citi I led two Open Source projects in
-        humanitarian response and education and was a committer to Apache Web Services, so I had some exposure to open source and the Apache Way going into Citi.</p>
+        humanitarian response and education sector and was a committer to Apache Web Services, so I had some exposure to Open Source and the Apache Way going into the Banking Industry.</p>
       <p>But I understood that there are nuances in InnerSource
-        that make it different from open source and it needs to be considered in its own right.
-In fact, I have been exposed to IP violation due to a lack of clarify between InnerSource and open source</p>
+        that make it different from Open Source and it needs to be considered in its own right.
+In fact, I have been exposed to IP violation due to a lack of clarify between InnerSource and Open Source</p>
     </div>
   </div>
   <div class="slide slide--bordered">